Award-BagdesWEBINAR 2024Attend Document Module & Digital Signature Webinar on October 23 and Simplify Document Workflows!

 • Project Sponsor: Sarah Lee, VP of Operations

-• IT Lead: Maria Gomez, in charge of technical implementation and system integration
+• IT Leader: Maria Gomez, in charge of the technical implementation as well as system integration

 4. Project Timeline and Milestones